Factbox: Promises made by Russian leaders at the St Petersburg forum

 2016, Putin

-Promises to continue liberalizing the business climate, calls for law enforcement officers to be held accountable for any unlawful actions which lead to a business being destroyed.
+Promises to continue liberalising the business climate, calls for law enforcement officers to be held accountable for any unlawful actions which lead to a business being destroyed.

 ECONOMIC DEVELOPMENT